-Uruguay highlighted the Montevideo Declaration (IWC/65/23) which details the countries which support the creation of a Sanctuary in the South Atlantic (including several African countries: Angola, Benin, Cape Verde, Cameroon, Congo, Ivory Coast, Ghana, Guinea, Equatorial Guinea, Liberia, Namibia, Nigeria, DR Congo, Senegal, South Africa, Togo).
+Uruguay highlighted the Montevideo Declaration (IWC/65/23) which details the countries which support the creation of a Sanctuary in the South Atlantic (including several African countries: Angola, Benin, Cape Verde, Cameroon, Congo, Cote d'Ivoire, Ghana, Guinea, Equatorial Guinea, Liberia, Namibia, Nigeria, Democratic Republic of Congo, Senegal, South Africa and Togo).
 Uruguay noted that a sanctuary was approved in Uruguayan waters.
 Mexico noted that all of their territorial waters are already a whale sanctuary.